SatelliteApplicationsCatapult/ard-workflows/Docker/README.md

-# Open Data Cube core Dockerfile
+# ARD workflow container infrastructure

 ## Base image
 The provided [Dockerfile](Dockerfile) creates a Docker image with an ARD workflow set up by means of Miniconda v4.7.10.